Marx Lane

 Plastic Warrior Paul Morehead The English magazine on plastic figures and playsets, which was first issued in 1985.

-Plastic Figures and Playset Collector (PFPC) Tom Terry The former premier magazine for collectors of plastic toy soldier figures and playsets.
+Plastic Figures and Playset Collector (PFPC) The former premier magazine for collectors of plastic toy soldier figures and playsets.
 It published 76 issues from 1989 to 2002, in the "early" days of the hobby.
 That was not that long ago, but it was "early" as far as information on Marx playsets.
 A huge amount of information on Marx playsets has been brought to light and diseminated to collectors over the past 15 years or so, but these magazines still offer invaluable information for collectors.
-All but the earliest issues of PFPC were still available from the editor until his death in 2010.
+All but the earliest issues of PFPC were still available from the editor Tom Terry until his death in 2010.
 His web site is still up, but I am not sure if the magazines are still up for sale through the site.
 All the issues are sold frequently on Ebay.

 Marx Toy Kings, Volume I Rusty Kern Released in late 2009, this book provides a history of Louis Marx and his toy company from his birth to the mid-1950s.
 An attractive hardback book with plenty of fascinating information and photos.
 Available from Playset Magazine.